| Rio

 in the vintage theatre.

-and ushers, show announcers, full movie curtains, a 110-seat
+ushers, show announcers, full movie curtains, a 110-seat balcony,

 exterior sign, and-wait for it-no pre-show slideshow ads.

-go to the theatre, I don't want to feel like I'm getting ripped
+theatre, I don't want to feel like I'm getting ripped off.
+That's

-off.
-That's one of the things that I kept in mind in every aspect
+one of the things that I kept in mind in every aspect of this

-of this theatre.
-I don't want to get ripped off at the box office,
+theatre.
+I don't want to get ripped off at the box office, I

 don't want to get ripped off on the presentation," he said.

-quite roll back to the 25-cent tickets of 1938, Goyal has pushed
+roll back to the 25-cent tickets of 1938, Goyal has pushed the

-the price back to early-'90s benchmarks.
-Tickets are $8 for
+price back to early-'90s benchmarks.
+Tickets are $8 for adults,

-adults, $7 for youth and $5 for children and seniors.
-The Rio
+$7 for youth and $5 for children and seniors.
+The Rio also offers

-doesn't view the Van East cinema at Seventh Avenue and Commercial
+view the Van East cinema at Seventh Avenue and Commercial Drive

-Drive as competition.
-He points out that the two theatres will
+as competition.
+He points out that the two theatres will likely

-in the revitalization of the area around the intersection of
+the revitalization of the area around the intersection of Broadway

-Broadway at Commercial, and would like to rent or donate time
+at Commercial, and would like to rent or donate time and space

-and space to community groups and residents' associations.
-He
+to community groups and residents' associations.
+He hopes to

-hopes to reopen the theatre's front stage for the occasional
+reopen the theatre's front stage for the occasional live performance.

-want to operate it as a film theatre, but my ultimate goal is
+to operate it as a film theatre, but my ultimate goal is to

 Now